Biocodings/Anaquin/README.md

 Anaquin
 =======

-Anaquin is a C++/R bioinformatics framework for spiked-ins that provide qualitative and quantitative control for next-generation sequencing.
+Anaquin is a C++/R bioinformatics framework for sequins that provide qualitative and quantitative control for next-generation sequencing.

 The project was started in 2015 by <a href='https://www.google.com.au/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CB4QFjAAahUKEwiWt5b-7p3IAhWEjJQKHcxhDMg&url=http%3A%2F%2Fwww.garvan.org.au%2F&usg=AFQjCNF03pFvjJsIYqEbmxMV3SBTC5PJxg&sig2=jxHlEHfy_CNSJ4cZyVfvVQ'>Garvan Institute of Medical Research</a>.
 See <a href='www.sequin.xyz'>www.sequin.xyz</a> for further details.
 In particular, the <a href='www.sequin.xyz/about/introduction/'>introduction page</a> should be helpful.